 Michigan Wolverines Football Podcast: Ryan Van Bergen With John Borton

-Former Wolverine Ryan Van Bergen joins the podcast, discussing what to look for when NIU comes to town.
+Former Michigan defensive end Ryan Van Bergen joins the podcast, talking about Jim Harbaugh's 3-0 crew.

-Van Bergen and senior editor John Borton take a final look back at the win over Washington, and how the Wolverines can build on it when the Huskies provide the opposition.
+Van Bergen talks about U-M's blowout win over NIU, what he liked, remaining concerns and more with senior editor John Borton

 Here's what Van Bergen has to say…